 Using the command Delay (mSec) with a value of 1 millisecond is a handy way to give up the time slice while waiting in a loop for a condition to become True.
-For more information, see Optimizing PAC Project System Performance.
+For more information, see the Optimizing PAC Project System Performance technical note (form 1776)..